Madeline-hyh/DPCNet/README.md

 Real300: The Datasets can be downloaded from [Dataset](https://xueyangfu.github.io/projects/LPNet.html).

+Real15: The Datasets can be downloaded from [Dataset](https://github.com/ZhangXinNan/RainDetectionAndRemoval).

 # Acknowledgement
 The code is based on [Restormer](https://github.com/swz30/Restormer).
 Thanks for the sharing.